luiskendall/portfolio/README.md

 ### Highest GPA – B.Sc. in Computer Systems Engineering
 *Universidad Fidélitas* <br/>

-Graduated with the highest GPA (96.71/100) in Bachelor's Degree Computer Systems Engineering
+Graduated with the highest GPA 4.0/4.0 (96.71/100) in the Bachelor's degree in Computer Systems Engineering

 ### Second place - EXPO Ingeniería 2018